Using an External Consultant

 If this is the sort of consultant you have, you really have to manage them and review the AusIndustry application carefully yourself.
-Citing lack of time is cold comfort when AusIndustry rejects the application because it is poorly drafted.
-Since the R&DTI is a self-assessment entitlement, this rejection may only happen some years later, exposing you to up to 5 years-worth of applications that may be called into question.
+Citing a lack of time is cold comfort when AusIndustry rejects the application because it is poorly drafted.
+Since the R&DTI is a self-assessment entitlement, this rejection may only happen some years later, exposing you to up to 4 years worth of applications that may be called into question.

 What you can expect from your consultant

 The consultant’s commitment to you may only last as long as it takes you to get your refund, and the consultant to get their fee.
 Again, a good consultant will support you if there is an AusIndustry (or ATO) review.